Malesso, Guam: Public schools

 Guam Public School System serves the island.
 Merizo Martyrs Elementary School in Malesso' and Inarajan Middle School in Inarajan serve Malesso'.
 Southern High School in Santa Rita serves the village.

+In regards to the Department of Defense Education Activity (DoDEA), Malesso is in the school attendance zone for McCool Elementary and McCool Middle School, while Guam High School is the island's sole DoDEA high school.
+No DoDEA school buses go to Malesso.

 Public libraries

 Guam Public Library System operates the Malesso' Library at 376 Cruz Avenue.

 Recreation

 Water sport crafts can be rented near Merizo Pier.
 The pier is also a fishing spot.